Measurement Guide

 Applying a Waste Factor

 Once you have your total panel area, add a waste factor before ordering material.
-Waste comes from several sources: vinyl that gets trimmed away at panel edges, material used for test cuts and repositioning, and extra needed to wrap into door jambs and recesses.
+Waste comes from several sources: vinyl trimmed at panel edges, material used for test cuts and repositioning, and extra needed to wrap into door jambs and recesses.

 Common Vehicle Square Footage Chart